Is the light neutralino thermal dark matter in the pMSSM ruled out?: Abstract

 \section{Abstract}

-{ We explore the parameter space of the phenomenological Minimal Supersymmetric Standard Model~(pMSSM) with a light neutralino thermal dark matter~($M_{\lspone} \leq m_h/2$) for both positive and negative values of the higgsino mass parameter ($\mu$) that is consistent with current collider and astrophysical constraints.
-Our investigation shows that the recent experimental results from the LHC as well as from direct detection searches for dark matter by the LUX-ZEPLIN collaboration basically rule out the $\mu>0$ scenario while only allowing a very narrow region with light electroweakinos in the $\mu<0$ scenario.
-These are well within the reach of the Run-3 of LHC and dedicated efforts to probe this region should be pursued.}
+We explore the parameter space of the phenomenological Minimal Supersymmetric Standard Model~(pMSSM) with a light neutralino thermal dark matter~($m_{\lspone} \leq m_h/2$) that is consistent with current collider and astrophysical constraints.
+We consider both positive and negative values of the higgsino mass parameter ($\mu$).
+Our investigation shows that the recent experimental results from the LHC as well as from direct detection searches for dark matter by the LUX-ZEPLIN (LZ) collaboration rule out the $Z$-funnel region for the $\mu>0$ scenario.
+The same results severely restrict the $h$-funnel region for positive $\mu$, however, the allowed points can be probed easily with few more days of data from the LZ experiment.
+In the $\mu<0$ scenario, we find that very light higgsinos in both the $Z$ and $h$ funnels might survive the present constraints from the electroweakino searches at the LHC, and dedicated efforts from experimental collaborations are necessary to make conclusive statements about their present status.